-Clicking sound then shutdown: cracked blower catching on housing
+Clicking then shutdown: cracked blower catching on housing

 An LG unit showed CH10, a fan motor lock, and clicked once before shutting down.
-A previous contractor blamed the control board and quoted a board replacement.
+A code like that draws attention straight to the control board.
 The motor itself tested fine, so the question was what kept binding the fan.

 Case summary